Home How to Register SIM Card in the Philippines?

 • Alien Certificate of Registration ID,

-Their registered SIMs are only valid for 30 days and shall be automatically deactivated upon expiration of validity.
+Their registered SIMs are valid for only 30 days and will automatically deactivate upon expiration.

 SIM Card Registration for Corporations